 - Serving as trial counsel on a statewide and regional basis for various petrochemical companies in matters involving claims of exposure to benzene and other chemicals.

 - Representing a chemical manufacturer in a class action arising from a train derailment and chemical spill resulting in the evacuation of over 20,000 surrounding residents.
-We defeated certification of a class with the exception of a single claim arising under CERCLA, and thereafter obtained summary judgment on the remaining CERCLA claim.
+We defeated certification of a class except for a single claim arising under CERCLA and thereafter obtained summary judgment on the remaining CERCLA claim.
 We also defended more than 40 individual personal injury and/or property damage cases, obtaining the dismissal of all such claims against our client without any adverse judgments and without contributing to any settlements.

 - Trying to verdict several pesticide exposure personal injury and birth defect claims resulting in defense verdicts for our clients.

 - Serving as National Coordinating Counsel in the Multi-District Litigation involving the medical imaging contrast dye known as Gadolinium.

 - Representing a major petrochemical company in connection with a major refinery fire and explosion, resulting in more than $50 million in property damage, multiple fatalities and other personal injury claims, and claims of environmental and natural resource damages.
 We successfully defended all of the personal injury claims and resolved claims from OSHA and various environmental regulatory agencies, as well as successfully resolving insurance claims with the client's carriers.